2020-2021 Board of Directors

 Mary’s passion is developing people and systems to meet the social needs of our community.
 Her area of interest include addiction education and treatment, suicide prevention, empowerment of children with special needs and organ donation.
 She enjoys spending time with family, traveling and watching sports in her free time.
 Mary earned her Master’s degree in Social Work in 1998 from the University of Houston and a Bachelor’s Degree in Psychology from Bowling Green State University, OH in 1990.
 Prior to joining The Council on Recovery, Mary served as Director of the Center for Organizational Research and Effectiveness at the University of Houston, Graduate College of Social Work, providing nonprofit evaluation and consulting services.
 Earlier in her career she was the first Director of the Teenline at Crisis Intervention of Houston, Inc. and was a member of the intake team for Covenant House Texas.

-Membership Chair: Sean Fitzpatrick, PhD, Executive Director, The Jung Center
+At large Member: Sean Fitzpatrick, PhD, Executive Director, The Jung Center

 Sean Fitzpatrick, PhD, LPC, is the executive director of The Jung Center.
 He has master's degrees in religious studies and clinical psychology, and he completed his doctorate in psychology, with a concentration in Jungian studies, at Saybrook University.
 He is also a psychotherapist in private practice.
 He lectures internationally, and his first book, The Ethical Imagination, is under contract with Routledge.
 He is a senior fellow of the American Leadership Forum.